MET: Putting theory into practice

 In addition to ten taught modules, all students take part in a major design project, that enables them to develop an idea from first concept to working prototype, and produce a detailed business plan.
 Students also benefit from a series of structured industrial visits and skills sessions to develop professional and leadership skills.
 Follow this link for more details on the 3rd year.

 In their 4th year, modules are interspersed with practical exercises, both at Cambridge and in industry.
 Industry-based projects involve working in small groups on a wide range of real problems identified by the host companies.
-In Cambridge, students develop an automated production line and also prepare for an international research programme.
+In Cambridge, students develop an automated production line and also prepare for an overseas research programme.